Our Team

 As an Intimate Partner Violence (IPV) Specialist, she is deeply committed to guiding survivors of domestic abuse.
 Through her leadership of the online community, “DR-Discussing the Relationship,” Maria provides tailored support and empowerment, particularly to compatriots and fellow Brazilian women.

-Grace Lee, MPS, CAT-LP
+Grace Lee, MPS, LCAT.

 Grace is a Creative Arts Therapist, currently practicing with a NYS limited permit.
 She has had extensive training in the mental health field as a Creative Arts Therapist.
 She received her bachelor’s degree in Arts and Science majoring in Creative Arts Therapy from St. Thomas Aquinas College and received her Master of Professional Studies in Art Therapy and Creativity Development from Pratt Institute.
 She has worked with a wide range of clients, from students K-12 in a day treatment center/school for those with emotional and behavioral difficulties, to adults in a rehabilitation/detox center.
 Based on her prior experience with said clients, She strives to create an inclusive safe space in order for those seeking treatment to effectively heal through creativity and psychotherapy.